Pay your bill, Set up a Direct Debit

 From a blocked toilet to problems with your central heating system or electrics, we're a partner of HomeServe who offer a range of packages to protect your home in an emergency.
 Find out how they can help below.

-From small problems like dripping taps to major repairs on your water supply pipe or drainage, there are a range of cover options available to protect your home's plumbing and drainage system.
+From small problems like dripping taps to major repairs on your water supply pipe or drainage, there are a range of cover options available to help protect you against the unexpected costs.

 All water companies are required by the Government to produce a drought plan, which sets out what we would do to maintain water supplies to customers in the event of a drought.